DoubleVerify Holdings Inc. (DV) Shares Soar Above 1-Year High

-DoubleVerify Holdings Inc. (NYSE: DV)’s stock price has gone rise by 2.57 in comparison to its previous close of 31.46, however, the company has experienced a 12.67% increase in its stock price over the last five trading days.
+DoubleVerify Holdings Inc. (NYSE: DV)’s stock price has surge by 2.41relation to previous closing price of 34.05.
+Nevertheless, the company has seen a 10.84% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in DoubleVerify Holdings Inc. (NYSE: DV) Right Now?

-The price-to-earnings ratio for DoubleVerify Holdings Inc. (NYSE: DV) is above average at 108.65x, Analysts have differing opinions on the stock, with 12 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for DoubleVerify Holdings Inc. (NYSE: DV) is above average at 117.41x.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now